How Do I Schedule AWS EMR Serverless Jobs Using AWS Scheduler?

 In this guide, we will demonstrate how to schedule AWS EMR Serverless jobs using AWS Scheduler with Pulumi.
-We will create an EMR Serverless application and set up a scheduler to trigger the application at specified intervals.
+The purpose of this guide is to help you automate the execution of EMR Serverless jobs by setting up a scheduler that triggers the application at specified intervals.
+We will cover the creation of an EMR Serverless application and the configuration of the AWS Scheduler.

 Key Points